msmsmsmsms/just-java-toolbox/README.md

     ./gradlew clean uploadArchives

+Beware, if you check out a commit which is an annotated tag, you will build and upload a release and not a snapshot (see [Release](#release))!

-# Release
+## Release
 This project uses the jgitver gradle plugin.
-This creates the artifact version from git tags.
+This creates the artifact version from annotated git tags.
 To release you have to
-- create an annotated tag
+- create an annotated tag on the master branch

+      git fetch origin
+      git checkout origin/master
       git tag -a X.Y.Z

   where X.Y.Z is the version number to be released